guidone/node-red-contrib-chatbot/README.md

 ![Example Listen Node](./docs/images/example-listen.png)

 basically there are a set of tokens that must be present in the message in order to match.
-It' sufficient that one set tokens matches to have the message routed to the first output.
+It' sufficient that one set of tokens matches to have the message routed to the first output.
-The `Listen Node` also takes into account small changes to the word (using  levenshtein distance algorithm), for example, in that case
+The `Listen Node` also takes into account small changes to the word (using  Levenshtein distance algorithm), for example, in that case

 ```
 "send your cv to an_email@gmail.com" // ok